-Sativa and Indica strains can have distinctive terpenes, that make them different from one another but can also have terpenes that are similiar to one another.
+Sativa and Indica strains can have distinctive terpenes, that make them different from one another but can also have terpenes that are similar to one another.
 Confusing?
 When I first learned about terpenes, they didn’t have much importance for me.
-The same glands, Trichomes, on the flowers that product the valued cannabiniods, also produce Terpenes, which are what give a plant it’s scent and flavour.
+The same glands, Trichomes, on the flowers that product the valued cannabinoids, also produce Terpenes, which are what give a plant it’s scent and flavour.
 I did not think Terpenes would have much medicinal value.
 I was wrong.

 As a matter of fact Aromatherapy uses Essential oils to either invigorate your senses or to calm or even to excite them.
 This is all due to the Terpenes in the essential oils.